leriivt/iqp-UWB-mmWave-audio-localization/mmWave/60GHz_MS72SF1/dev_tools/MinewSemi_MS72SF1_Host_Source_Code/mmWave/README.md

 `ssh -X rpi0@wpiuwb`

-the raspberry pi password is `rpi0`
+the raspberry pi password is `wpiuwb`

 If on Windows, make sure to point the DISPLAY variable to Xming (or whatever X server you are using)